empty916/empty916/docs/natur/README.md

 ### built-in middleware description

-- thunkMiddleware: Due to the runtime closure problem within the component, the latest state cannot be obtained, so all this middleware exists
+- thunkMiddleware: The thunk middleware allows actions to return functions, and has enhanced functions such as obtaining the latest state, maps, and setState, dispatch, etc.

 ```ts
 import { thunkMiddleware, ThunkParams } from 'natur/dist/middlewares'